anujtanwar98/IDM363/assignments/Final_Project.md

 1. A link to your self hosted website home page.
 From this page, I should be able to get to every other page within the site.
 1. A link to your GitHub repository containing the code for your final project.
-   - Your repository **must** be named using the following naming convention: _idm221-xxx_ where _xxx_ is your Drexel ID shorthand.
-For example, for me this would be _idm221-ps42_.
+   - Your repository **must** be named using the following naming convention: _idm364-xxx_ where _xxx_ is your Drexel ID shorthand.
+For example, for me this would be _idm364-ps42_.
 [Help renaming your GitHub repository](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/renaming-a-repository) (complete the steps outlined in the numbered list, you do not have to worry about the command line instructions)
-1. A link to your Figma design system file.
-[Figma - Share or embed files and prototypes](https://help.figma.com/hc/en-us/articles/360040531773-Share-or-embed-files-and-prototypes)

 Due dates and submissions are handled through [Drexel Blackboard](https://learn.dcollege.net/).